-Day One: Distribute Parts of a Flower (Attachment One).
+Day One: Distribute Parts of a Flower (Handout One).
 Ask the learners to label the parts of the plant with the appropriate name and function.
 Ask learners to share their prior knowledge of plants.
 Correct or enhance their understanding as necessary.
 During this discussion, the teacher can begin to state possible analogies of the parts of a plant to the parts in government. (constitution is like the roots of the plant, leaves are like the branches of government, etc.)

-After dividing the learners into cooperative groups of three, give each group a copy of A Plant and Government Simile (Attachment Two).
+After dividing the learners into cooperative groups of three, give each group a copy of A Plant and Government Simile (Handout Two).
 Direct the learners to label the parts and write three "like" statements that relate to how the function of these essential plant parts are analogous to the essential parts of a democracy.
 The statements should state: The (plant part) is like the (government part) because…..)

 Coming back together as a class, ask the learners to share and compare some of their "like" statements.

 Day Two: Explain to the learners that they will be planting seeds to nurture within the classroom.
 These plants may be used to beautify a chosen location during the academic service component of this unit.
 Working within their cooperative learning groups, representatives should gather the individual materials needed to plant the seeds.
 (Teacher Note: Stations for materials could be cups and soil, seeds and water).
 Learners should label the cup with their names and place the planted seeds in the window or under the grow light in the designated area for their class.